Last updated: June 30, 2026 | By Evolving Home Team

 Government Grants and Funding

-• BUS (Boiler Upgrade Scheme): £7,500 towards heat pumps
+• BUS (Boiler Upgrade Scheme): grant support towards eligible heat pumps — verify current terms on GOV.UK

-See Exactly What YOUR Home Needs
+See What Might Fit Your Home

 Factors Affecting Results